department-of-veterans-affairs/va.gov-team/products/content/content-strategy-ia-collaboration/family-member-hub/research/11-2023-family-hub-research-findings.md

 2. Participants utilized the family member hub for tasks related to managing their benefits, but not consistently or with high success
 3. The survivor and caregiver specific sections were a common destination for tasks related to getting benefits for those sub-audiences
 4. The “common tasks” section of the family member hub was rarely utilized
-5. Participants struggled with the accrued benefits and fiduciary tasks
+5. Most participants seemed unclear or unfamiliar with what accrued benefits and fiduciary services are or where they would be

 ## Details of Findings